Repositorios-de-Estudio/ingles-IELTS_University/README.md

 1. Structure: Introduction, body, conclusion.
 2. (main idea, support text) Giving examples to support your points.
 3. A link to the previous paragraph.
+   1. your ideas are linked together in a logical way, and that other people can follow what you are trying to say.
 4. The question should be answered precisely.
 5. Written a longer conclusion.
 6. First sentence should Connect to the previous paragraph and Summarise the topic of the paragraph.